How it all began: A history of Women's Day in Germany

 The UN has sponsored International Women's Day every year since 1975.
 From 1996 onwards, they have also designated a special theme for each year's celebrations.

-Women’s Day was created to shine a light on women's grievances and promote gender equality, an objective yet to be fulfilled.
+Women’s Day was created to shine a light on women's oppression and promote gender equality, an objective yet to be fulfilled.
 According to the World Economic Forum, it will take another 100 years just for the gender gap in salary to close.
 Furthermore, women’s health and education have revealed to be worse than that of men.

 Women’s Day therefore continues to be an occasion to recognise these inequalities, and advocate the taking of action to reduce it.